-- By October 1 Chair will distribute Faculty Evaluation/Merit Document to all second and sixth year probationary faculty members.
+By October 1 - Chair will distribute Faculty Evaluation/Merit Document to all second and sixth year probationary faculty members.
 (For some departments the Faculty Evaluation (FRC) and Merit documents are a single document.
-In other departments, these are separate documents.) - By November 1 Each second year probationary faculty will submit completed Faculty Evaluation/Merit Document evaluation forms as well as assessment of goal achievement materials for the year being evaluated along with appropriate data and documentation to the department chair and, if appropriate, to the department's Merit Committee. - By November 15 Each sixth year probationary faculty will submit completed Faculty Evaluation/Merit Document evaluation forms as well as assessment of goal achievement materials for the year being evaluated along with appropriate data and documentation to the department chair and, if appropriate, to the department's Merit Committee.
-(All promotion and tenure documents are due November 15 as well to department FRC.)
+In other departments, these are separate documents.)

+By November 1 - Each second year probationary faculty will submit completed

+Faculty Evaluation/Merit Document evaluation forms as well as assessment of goal achievement materials for the year being evaluated along with appropriate data and documentation to the department chair and, if appropriate, to the department's Merit Committee.

-- By November 15 Appropriate department committee(s), if formed, will submit to department chair an evaluation of each department second year probationary faculty member. - By November 15 Department chair will distribute Merit Document and Faculty Evaluation Policy and Procedures to all other faculty members assigned to the department.
+- By November 15 Each sixth year probationary faculty will submit completed Faculty of goal achievement materials for the year being evaluated along with appropriate data and documentation to the department chair and, if appropriate, to the department's Merit Committee.
+(All promotion and tenure documents are due November 15 as well to department FRC.) - By November 15 Appropriate department committee(s), if formed, will submit to department chair an evaluation of each department second year probationary faculty member. - By November 15 Department chair will distribute Merit Document and Faculty assigned to the department.
 Faculty will begin to respond to elements of Merit Document, as well as assess level(s) of achievement for all current goals; faculty will also begin to develop individual goal statements, goal achievement strategies, and goal assessment criteria for the next evaluation term. - By November 20 Department chair will submit to the Dean an annual performance evaluation letter for each second year probationary faculty member. - By December 8 Second year annual performance evaluation letters are due to the Provost. - By December 10 Appropriate department committee(s), if formed, will submit to department chair an evaluation of each department sixth year probationary faculty member.
-(FRC recommendations to the department chair for tenure and promotion candidates are due at this time as well.) - By December 15 Notice of non-reappointment made for faculty in second year in tenure track appointments and second year administrative employees in probationary appointments or if appoint terminates during the academic year, 6 months in advance of its termination.
+(FRC recommendations to the department chair for tenure and promotion candidates are due at this time as well.)